Which is Better - Keogh or SEP?

 February 27, 2013

 Keogh Plans: The overall annual contribution limit to a Keogh plan is 25% of the net profits less the retirement contribution made to the plan itself.
 After doing the appropriate math, we find 25% of the net profits less the retirement contribution actually equates to 20% of the net profit.
 The total contribution for the year is also limited to the annual contribution limit.
-For 2013, that limit is $51,000 (up from $50,000 in 2012) and the maximum compensation upon which the contribution is based is limited to $255,000 (up from $250,000 in 2012).
+For 2016, that limit is $53,000 (the same as 2015) and the maximum compensation upon which the contribution is based is limited to $265,000 (the same as 2015).

 Self-Employed Individual Keogh Limit - The contribution limit is 25% of the net profits from self-employment less the amount of the contribution itself and the self-employment (SE) tax deduction.
 This will result in a contribution amount somewhat less than 20% of the net profits before deducting the contribution itself and the SE tax deduction.
 The contribution is also limited to the same maximum contribution amount and compensation limits as applicable to an employee.